US STOCKS-Futures tick up as strong 2014 draws to a close

 percent and the Nasdaq is down 0.3 percent.

-S&P has added 5.5 percent and the Nasdaq has jumped 6.3 percent.
+the S&P has added 5.5 percent and the Nasdaq has jumped 6.3

-Both the S&P and Nasdaq are on track for their eighth straight
+percent.
+Both the S&P and Nasdaq are on track for their eighth

 straight annual gain and the Nasdaq is up 14.4 percent.
 The S&P